MattChan96/GoogleChallenge/README.md

 Wins
 -----------------
-    Managed to gain deeper undestanding of how the FE and BE interract with one another.
+    - Managed to gain deeper undestanding of the request/response cycle of a popular REST APIs.
-    Found the experience of scraping data, albeit at such a basic level, very valuable and fun.
+    - Found the process of scraping data, albeit at such a basic level, a very valuable and fun experience.